 In a nutshell, we have got you covered, be it documentation, educating you about DPCC registration process, or solving any query which may occur.

 DPCC registration process is different for different categories of Industries (Red, Orange, and Green).
-Below-mentioned are the DPCC registration process,
+Below-mentioned are the DPCC online process,

 NOTE- If your industry neither falls under industrial area, nor under redevelopment area, the DPCC consent will be refused.